FODZYME® logo

 Sometimes

-It occurs when certain carbohydrates are poorly digested and fermented in the gut, leading to symptoms like bloating, gas, and abdominal discomfort.
-In these cases, digestive enzymes can be helpful.
+FODMAP intolerance is a type of food intolerance, not an allergy.
+It occurs when certain carbohydrates are poorly absorbed and fermented in the gut, leading to symptoms like bloating, gas, and abdominal discomfort.
+Digestive enzymes like FODZYME® can help by breaking down these specific carbohydrates during digestion, reducing symptoms without affecting the immune system.

 Was this article helpful?